dojo/docs/dojox/grid.rst

 Grids are familiar in the client/server development world.
 Basically a grid is a kind of mini spreadsheet, commonly used to display details on master-detail forms.
 From HTML terms, a grid is a "super-table" with its own scrollable viewport.

-Dojo Toolkit offers four different Grid widgets:
+Dojo Toolkit offers three different Grid widgets:

 * `dojox.grid.DataGrid <dojox/grid/DataGrid>`_